russell-archer/SKHelperDemo/README.md

 ## Overview of SKHelperDemo

-`SKHelperDemo` is an Xcode 16 project that demonstartes a bare-bones example of how to use the `SKHelper` package to create a SwiftUI project that supports in-app purchases.
+`SKHelperDemo` is an Xcode 16 project that provides a bare-bones example of how to use the `SKHelper` package to create a SwiftUI project that supports in-app purchases.

-Refer to the [SKHelper Quick Start](https://russell-archer.github.io/SKHelper/documentation/skhelper/quickstart) for a step-by-step walk-through of how to create a SwiftUI appp that provides in-app purchases in the form of subscriptions and non-consumable products.
+Refer to the [SKHelper Quick Start](https://russell-archer.github.io/SKHelper/documentation/skhelper/quickstart) for a step-by-step walk-through of how to create a SwiftUI app that supports in-app purchases in the form of subscriptions and non-consumable products.

 ---